oofnikj/nuttssh/README.md

     docker build -t nuttssh .
     docker run --name nuttssh -p2222:2222 \
-      -v $(pwd)/keys:/nuttssh/keys nuttssh
+      -v keys:/nuttssh/keys nuttssh

-Host keys will be generated on first run and saved to the `keys` directory.
+Host keys will be generated on first run and preserved in a Docker volume.

 ## Configuration